EnterpriseDB/edb-ansible/roles/setup_replication/README.md

 The only dependencies required for this ansible galaxy role are:

 1. Ansible
 2. postgresql_set Ansible Module - Utilized when creating aditional users during a Postgres Install.
-Only on main nodes.
+Only on primary nodes.
 3. setup_repo - for repository installation
 4. install_dbserver - for installation of PostgreSQL/EPAS binaries.